Fort Scott National Historic Site: Army days

 Due to the rising tensions that escalated in the Mexican–American War, the US Army redeployed troops to the Southwest.
 With Fort Scott still uncompleted, officials decided on April 25, 1850, that no more construction would be done there, after eight years and $35,000.
 By the time it was finished, it was obsolete; three years later, it was abandoned by the military in favor of the more western Fort Riley.

 For the average soldier, life at the fort was "monotonous".
 Until the permanent structures were built, soldiers had to live in tents, which lacked comfort.
 Aside from a few whiskey peddlers and prostitutes, few civilians lived at the fort.
 Officers had brought their personal slaves with them, including Captain Swords.
 The border with Missouri was 5.15 mi east of Fort Scott.
 In Missouri was a grog shop that supplied soldiers, and quite a few courts-martial followed soldiers' going AWOL at the shop.
-The desertion rate from the fort ranged from 12–16%, due to boredom, irregular pay, and hatred for military life.
+The desertion rate from the fort ranged from 12 to 16%, due to boredom, irregular pay, and hatred for military life.
 As no combat took place near the fort, it seemed more of a frontier village than a military base.
 Hunting was a popular pastime; according to Captain Swords, "wolf chasing and duck hunting" was the only way one officer could tolerate the place.